voilajohn/Mtracker-18-badcomma/README.md

 /**************** vs 1.33  || 7-17-17 **************/
-~ Adding additional led / hanger quantities - checkboxes and step buttons
+~ Adding additional led / hanger quantities - checkboxes and step buttons ~ Investigating issue with not syncing.
+~ Invsetigating issue with empty product.

 /**************** vs 1.325  || 7-13-17 **************/
 ~ Fixed the swiper settings and updated the login/logout